cloudmesh/classes/docs/source/overview.rst

 * ( 2 ) Improve your python knowledge while you do your project
 * ( 3 ) If you can not do PRG by Oct 10/14 or have difficulties with it, we recommend that you do a paper
+* ( 4 ) we will not do PRG2, and PRG3 in this class
+* ( 5 ) if you have homework late past Dec 2nd you may run the risk of obtaining an incomplete in the class as grading may need time and will be conducted in January.

 The following sections will be replaced:

 * TBD: :ref:`S5`